 0d.
 I set my margins at 1".
 That really has no effect on formatting the book, it's just a preference.

 0e.
 Use Heading style 2 for each chapter.
 Edit the heading style.
 Format it, center it, increase the size of the font.
 Remove indentations for the heading style.
+Another thing I've learned to do is add a page break before.
+This removes the need to add them later.
 I increase the size to 16 for chapters and I underline them.
 It's a personal style preference.

 Note: I highly recommend using heading styles.
 It makes all the difference in the world with navigation and with creating tables of contents in Amazon and Createspace.